-Visual-Guided Robotic Object Grasping Using Dual Neural Network Controllers
+Visual-guided Robotic Object Grasping using Dual Neural Network Controllers

-Wubing Fang, Fei Chao , Member, IEEE, Chih-Min Lin , Fellow, IEEE, Dajun Zhou, Longzhi Yang , Senior Member, IEEE, Xiang Chang , Qiang Shen , and Changjing Shang
+Wubing Fang, Fei Chao, Member, IEEE, Chih-Min Lin, Fellow, IEEE, Dajun Zhou, Longzhi Yang, Senior Member, IEEE, Xiang Chang, Qiang Shen, and Changjing Shang,

-Abstract-It has been a challenging task for a robotic arm to accurately reach and grasp objects, which has drawn much research attention.
-This article proposes a robotic hand-eye coordination system by simulating the human behavior pattern to achieve a fast and robust reaching ability.
-This is achieved by two neural-network-based controllers, including a rough reaching movement controller implemented by a pretrained radial basis function for rough reaching movements, and a correction movement controller built from a specifically designed brain emotional nesting network (BENN) for smooth correction movements.
-In particular, the proposed BENN is designed with high nonlinear mapping ability, with its adaptive laws derived from the Lyapunov stability theorem; from this, the robust tracking performance and accordingly the stability of the proposed control system are guaranteed by the utilization of the H^{∞} control approach.
-The proposed BENN is validated and evaluated by a chaos synchronization simulation, and the overall control system by object grasping tasks through a physical robotic arm in a real-world environment.
+Abstract-It has been a challenging task for a robotic arm to accurately reach and grasp objects, and much research attention has been attracted.
+This paper proposes a robotic hand-eye coordination system by simulating the human behavior pattern to achieve a fast and robust reaching ability.
+This is achieved by two neural-network-based controllers, including a rough reaching movement controller implemented by a pre-trained Radial Basis Function (RBF) for rough reaching movements, and a correction movement controller built from a specifically designed Brain Emotional Nesting Network (BENN) for smooth correction movements.
+In particular, the proposed BENN is designed with high nonlinear mapping ability, with its adaptive laws derived from the Lyapunov stability theorem; from this, the robust tracking performance and accordingly the stability of the proposed control system are guaranteed by the utilisation of the $H^{\infty}$ control approach.
+The proposed BENN is validated and evaluated by a chaos synchronisation simulation, and the overall control system by object grasping tasks through a physical robotic arm in a real-world environment.
 The experimental results demonstrate the superiority of the proposed control system in reference to those with single neural networks.